You've turned to literature in times of crisis and dilemma, but have you considered how important a crisis or dilemma is in literature?

 You can recognize these situations in your own life, right?
 We've all been through these crisis moments, and the choices we make in the midst of them carry outsized consequences when compared to most of the little decisions we make in our lives.

 In my own writing, I use these two formulas to write great scenes, but also to audit scenes, stories, and even whole books I've already written to make sure I'm setting up a big enough story crisis.

-One that I discovered in the first act of my story was a Best Bad Choice story crisis.
-In Paris, I wanted to live the “writer’s life,” where I hung out in cafés, drank coffee and wine, soaked up the atmosphere, people-watched, and wrote my book.
+One that I discovered in the first act of my story was a Best Bad Choice dilemma.
+In Paris, I wanted to live the “writer's life,” where I hung out in cafés, drank coffee and wine, soaked up the atmosphere, people-watched, and wrote my book.
 But when my readers gave thousands of dollars to make me take on crowdsourced adventures, I had to choose between either refunding them money and being embarrassed or giving up my comfortable, “writerly” trip for an uncomfortable (but maybe more interesting) one.

 I was able to take a dilemma that I was experiencing privately and turn it into a literary crisis that centered my story.

 Want to see a crisis in action?
 Watch this.
 (My favorite is the woman at 7:06.)